viamrobotics/docs/docs/program/CLI.md

 viam help
 ```

-Contextual help can be also be accessed by passing it as a command option for any CLI command, for example:
+You can also access contextual help by passing `help` as a command option for any CLI command, for example:

 ``` bash
 viam organizations help